Hudson Lowe

+Sir Hudson Lowe GCMG KCB (28 July 1769 – 10 January 1844) was a British Army officer and colonial administrator who served as the governor of Saint Helena from 1816 to 1821.
+Seeing service during the French Revolutionary and Napoleonic Wars, he is best known for serving as the de facto jailor of Napoleon when he was in exile on Saint Helena.

 Early life

-The son of John Lowe, an army surgeon, he was born at Galway in Ireland, his mother's native country.
-His childhood was spent in various garrison towns, particularly in the West Indies, but he was educated chiefly at Salisbury Grammar.
+The son of John Lowe, an English surgeon in the British Army, he was born in County Galway, Ireland, his mother's native country.
+His childhood was spent in various military outposts, particularly in the West Indies, but he was educated chiefly at Salisbury Grammar.
 He obtained a post as ensign in the East Devon Militia when he was eleven.
 In 1787 he entered his father's regiment, the 50th Foot, which was then serving at Gibraltar under Governor-General Charles O'Hara.
 In 1791, he was promoted to Lieutenant.
 The same year he was granted eighteen months' leave, and chose to spend the time travelling through Italy rather than return to Britain.
 He chose to avoid travelling to France because the French Revolution had recently broken out.